morukutsu/scrolling101/src/scenes/intro02.md

 ## 1. Horizontal scrolling
 In several old school games, the map scrolls only in a single direction.
 A famous example is Super Mario Bros.
-This chapter covers a very simple implementation of the horizontal scrolling.
+This chapter covers a simple implementation of the horizontal scrolling.
 And will serve as a basis for our future improvements!

 Our character can move left or right and we would like to display the sprite centered horizontally on the screen.
 > Little reminder: In the previous chapter, the formula used to display the screen coordinates of any sprite was the following: